 ASSISTANCE CAN BE OBTAINED 24 HOURS A DAY, 7 DAYS A WEEK

-FROM THE FLORIDA TECH DEPARTMENT OF SECURITY OFFICE LOCATED IN SHAW HALL (BLDG 114)
+FROM THE FLORIDA TECH SECURITY WELCOME CENTER OFFICE LOCATED 3126 PANTHER PLACE

 How To File A Sexual Misconduct Complaint:

 Florida Tech encourages all sexual misconduct to be reported.
 Florida Tech will take prompt and appropriate action to end the misconduct and prevent its recurrence.
 All students have a right to report sexual misconduct by contacting one of the following:

 - Dean of Students/Deputy Title IX Coordinator, 321-674-8080

 - Associate Dean of Students and Director of Residence Life / Deputy Title IX Coordinator, 321-674-8095